stlab/libraries/INSTALL.md

  ## Requirements
  * C++ 14 compatible compiler
-    * Visual Studio 2015 Update 5 or later
+    * Visual Studio 2019 or later
-    * Clang 3.8 or later
+    * Clang 14 or later
-    * GCC 4.8.5 or later
+    * GCC 10 or later

  * boost.optional, boost.variant (only for C++14, see below for further details)
  * boost.test (only for the unit tests)